dsi-clinic/the-clinic/templates/final-technical-submission.md

 This document contains a short form that you need to fill out and submit on canvas.

-There is a MS-WORD also in this repository if you wish to use that instead.
+There is a [MS-WORD](./final-technical-submission.docx) in this repository if you wish to use that instead.

 | Name of Project | |
 | --- | --- |